terrychild/only-connect/docs/connections-blog/connections.md

 bricks.sort((a,b) => a.newIndex - b.newIndex);
 ```

 As nice as it is to have a neatly sorted array, the bricks on the screen are still in their original order.
-Before I get to animating the movement, I want to test the logic above is working correctly.
+Before I get to animating the movement, I want to visually the logic above is working correctly.
 I’ve therefore gone for a low tech approach of removing all the bricks and then re-adding them in the correct order.

 ```javascript
 // move